piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

 # Service Plan Updates

-Kyma Environment Broker supports updating service plan.
-This feature allows to change the plan of an existing Kyma runtime.
-Only some plan changes are possible because the new plan must use the same provider (it is not possible to change AWS to Azure).
+Kyma Environment Broker supports updating service plans.
+This feature allows you to change the plan of an existing Kyma runtime.
+However, only some plan changes are possible because the new plan must use the same provider.
+For example, you cannot switch from Amazon Web Services to Microsoft Azure.

 ## Configuration